eastcw/foundryvtt-dnd5eCharacterActions/README.md

 - Using an item which changes charges or spell slots on any sheet that does not natively implement CharacterActions causes the tab to change.

 ## Acknowledgements

+Mostly thanks to [Andrew Krigline](https://github.com/akrigline) for creating this module and making so indispensable that I was compelled to take it over.

 Bootstrapped with Nick East's [create-foundry-project](https://gitlab.com/foundry-projects/foundry-pc/create-foundry-project).